flood-io/load-testing-playground/element/sap-gui/README.md

   - ./example.ts
 ---

-# Load testing SAP GUI with Netweave example
+# Load testing SAP GUI with NetWeaver example

+Tradional, desktop-based SAP GUI environments can be targeted via a browser using Element if presented via [NetWeaver](https://www.sap.com/products/netweaver-platform.html)

 ## How to use